Dugtri02/SFTandU/Pages/Tag Management and Managers.md

-## **Tag Management & Managers│`manage` & `tagmanager` **
+## Tag Management & Managers│`manage` & `tagmanager`
--# Tag Managers are authorized roles with special permissions to manage tags and post states in forum channels.
+Tag Managers are authorized roles with special permissions to manage tags and post states in forum channels.
 They have elevated permissions beyond regular users but don't need full moderator privileges.

 Tag Manager Permissions
 Users with Tag Manager roles can: